 2. Session #20: “Pierrot le Fou”

 This is not a typical Cowboy Bebop episode.
 The show sometimes goes hardcore on the bloodshed or leans into a creepy vibe (e.g., “Sympathy for the Devil”), but “Pierrot le Fou” is a full-on horror-thriller (“Toys in the Attic,” in contrast, is a horror-comedy).

 It’s an interesting episode because it’s like an exercise in storytelling almost entirely through action and stylish visuals (aka the first rule of screenwriting, “show, don’t tell”).
 Spike witnesses a murder and then has to kill the murderer—a nigh-indestructible, creepy clown guy called Mad Pierrot—before he gets killed by him.
 The conflict doesn’t get any deeper than that.
-There’s some backstory about Mad Pierrot in the middle of the episode told through an intense montage that features some cool CGI and a rare use of electronica on the soundtrack.
+There’s some backstory about Mad Pierrot in the middle of the episode told through an intense montage that features some cool CGI and a rare use of electronica on the soundtrack with a cover of Pink Floyd’s “On the Run.”
 However, the montage simply ties up a few story threads and, hilariously, Spike never learns the info that the viewer does, so, for him, it’s just a stark, random, kill-or-be-killed situation.

 Heavily inspired by Batman villains (Bebop‘s animation studio, Sunrise, also worked on Batman: The Animated Series), Mad Pierrot is a disturbing, fun character to watch.
 His incredible abilities kind of cross the line from sci-fi over into straight-up magic, but, whatever, it’s neat to see Bebop give an archetypal supervillain character a shot.